zybjcdl/spectrum-vpc-nextgen/README.md

 An [IBM Cloud Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-about-schematics) template to deploy and launch an HPC (High Performance Computing) cluster Tech Preview, IBM Spectrum LSF Suite and IBM Spectrum Symphony is used in the Tech Preview.
 Schematics uses [Terraform](https://www.terraform.io/) as the infrastructure as code engine.
 With this template, you can provision and manage infrastructure as a single unit.
-See the [Terraform provider docs](https://ibm-cloud.github.io/tf-ibm-docs/) for available resources for the IBM Cloud. **Note**: To create the resources that this template requests, your [IBM Cloud Infrastructure (Softlayer) account](https://cloud.ibm.com/docs/iam?topic=iam-mngclassicinfra#managing-infrastructure-access) and [IBM Cloud account](https://cloud.ibm.com/docs/iam?topic=iam-iammanidaccser#iammanidaccser) must have sufficient permissions.
+See the [Terraform provider docs](https://ibm-cloud.github.io/tf-ibm-docs/) for available resources for the IBM Cloud. **Note**: To create the resources that this template requests, your [IBM Cloud account](https://cloud.ibm.com/docs/iam?topic=iam-iammanidaccser#iammanidaccser) must have sufficient permissions.

 **IMPORTANT**